 I personally visited Precious’ uncle in last December after she disappeared for complete two months.
 I needed to know what happened to her as I was, and still I’m, expecting her to grow as one of the existing examples of our success in Kenema municipality.
 I was told that Precious went to the village for Christmas holiday.
 “But she had disappeared for almost two month before Christmas”, I wondered.
 She called me a week later and admitted in a quivering tone what I actually expected.
 She was 4 months pregnant and had left the city for the suburb in order to avoid public view.
 She is 17 years plus, 9 month pregnant now and about to deliver.

 When I approached the family to further investigate who made Precious pregnant, the uncle was the first to plead not to expose the story.
-In-depth investigation by Critique Echo has revealed that Precious was sharing bed with her teacher.
+In-depth investigations has revealed that Precious was sharing bed with her teacher.
 The teacher became her secret breadwinner almost two years ago.
 Which means he started abusing her sexually when she was just above 15.